 - Advertising & Affiliate Income (selling and promoting services and products made by others)

-At the end of it all, it comes down to one of aforementioned two – You either sell your products and services or you can act as a conduit for the sale of another’s product or services.
+At the end of it all, it comes down to one of those mentioned above: You either sell your products and services or act as a conduit to sell another’s product or services.

 Let’s look at how you can monetize your blog or site.

-You can sell advertising space in the form of banner adverts to businesses and people.
-It isn’t quite that simple, though, you get paid differently by different advertisers.
+You can sell advertising space through banner adverts to businesses and people.
+It isn’t quite simple, though, you get paid differently by different advertisers.

 CPM – Pay Per Impression Advertising

 Your website receives revenue as and when you generate impressions for the sponsor.
 This rewards a website for every thousand impressions that it generates.
-You may get paid anywhere between $1~$7 per thousand impressions depending on your sponsor’s industry.
-Most well known CPM advertising network is BuySellAds.
+Depending on your sponsor’s industry, you may get paid anywhere between $1~$7 per thousand impressions.
+The most well-known CPM advertising network is BuySellAds.

 PPC – Pay Per Click Advertising